 All pupils from Years 6 to 9 study Art as part of a broad curriculum that encourages individuals to find their own creative path.
 At GCSE and A level, Art & Design are popular examination choices and the results at both levels continue to be outstanding.

 The Dacre building is equipped with specialist paint and print studios, a dark room for photography, a ceramics room and a sculpture studio.

 Outside the classroom, there are plenty of extra-curricular opportunities for budding artists to enjoy.
-A level students are invited to weekly drawing master classes, which has helped prepare many students for interview and admission to prestigious art colleges.
+A level students are invited to regular drawing master classes, which have helped prepare many students for interview and admission to prestigious art colleges.
 Some of our recent trips have included a residential trip to the Turner Contemporary at Margate; a residential trip to St Ives, Cornwall; tours of the Tate Modern and a residential trip to Venice.
-Exhibitions are aplenty, with displays of all pupil artwork at events at school as well as our sixth form work being displayed at prestigious London galleries in an exhibition with other schools in the United Westminster & Grey Coat Foundation.
+Exhibitions are aplenty, with displays of all pupil artwork at events at school as well as our Sixth Form work being displayed at prestigious London galleries in an exhibition with other schools in the United Westminster & Grey Coat Foundation.

 Emanuel students gain places to study at some of the best art colleges in the country, including The Royal Drawing School, Central St Martins, Kingston University, Ravensbourne, the University for the Arts: Epsom and CCW (Camberwell, Chelsea and Wimbledon combined Foundation Course), as well as degree courses such as architecture at UCL, Newcastle and Manchester.
 Find out how we support our aspiring artists as they begin their career journey here.